Delayed Cancer Diagnosis & Treatment

 Types of clinical professionals it may be possible to pursue a delayed cancer treatment claim against include GPs, oncologists and surgeons.

-Delayed cancer treatment compensation can potentially cover specific financial costs such as paying for medical treatment, rehabilitation services, care support and specialist equipment, as well as lost income.
+Delayed cancer treatment claims can potentially cover specific financial costs such as paying for medical treatment, rehabilitation services, care support and specialist equipment, as well as lost income.

-It may also be possible to claim for the non-financial impact of negligent medical care, such as pain and suffering and loss of amenity (i.e. not being able to carry out activities the claimant previously enjoyed).
+It may also be possible to claim for the non-financial impact of a delayed cancer diagnosis, such as pain and suffering and loss of amenity (i.e. not being able to carry out activities the claimant previously enjoyed).

 What is the time limit for a delayed cancer treatment claim?

-There is a two-year time limit for most types of medical negligence claims, so it is important to keep this in mind when considering pursuing compensation for delayed cancer treatment.
+There is a two-year time limit for most types of medical negligence claims, so it is important to keep this in mind when considering pursuing a claim for delayed cancer treatment.

 Speak to an expert medical negligence solicitor in Dublin